dfelinto/blender-manual/manual/files/asset_libraries/introduction.rst

    | **An asset is a data-block with meaning.**
    | *Ton Roosendaal*

-A blend-file is a database with multiple data-blocks: objects, textures, materials, etc. When planning to re-use or share these, the data needs a meaning.
+A blend-file is a database with multiple :doc:`/files/data_blocks`: objects, textures, materials, etc. When planning to re-use or share these, the data needs a meaning.
 What is this?
 What is this for? **Assets are curated data-blocks that are meant for reuse.**